 - Vedanta Philosophy

-- The four paths of Yoga: Karma Yoga, Bhakti Yoga (the path of devotion, Raja Yoga (mind control), and Jnana Yoga (the path of wisdom and realization).
+- The Four Paths of Yoga: Karma Yoga (the path of selfless action), Bhakti Yoga (the path of devotion), Raja Yoga (the path of control of one's mind), and Jnana Yoga (the path of wisdom).

 The main lecture requires a daily homework summary.